Search suspended for missing Australian hiker Denise Ann Williams in Cape Breton Highlands National Park

 Details reported by only one source:

-- A local said on social media that Williams’ vehicle had not moved for 'probably two weeks' by April 28.
+- A local social media post mentioned Williams’ vehicle had not moved for 'probably two weeks' before the search began (Article 3, but not repeated in other sources)

 Source Articles